 Brain Hierarchy: When Your Child’s Lower Brain Levels Are Weak, they Can’t Learn

 Why is it important to know how your child’s brain works and which parts are responsible for learning?
 Although the brain is complicated, the more you understand about how your child or student’s brain functions, then you can target those specific areas with activities and exercises to improve their learning development in the classroom.
-For instance, if we want your child to improve their receptive and expressive language, we want them to do front to back brain-building exercises, like you see here, as a way for them to listen to the teacher and then express what they learned on paper when they take a test.
+For instance, if you want your child to improve their receptive and expressive language, they may benefit from front to back brain-building exercises as a way for them to listen to the teacher and then express what they learned on paper when they take a test.

 4 Layers of the Brain Hierarchy